About

 Harrison’s voice and style of music are characterized by a mixture of folk, soul, pop, rock, and Americana; drawing influences from various artists such as Jack Johnson, The Lumineers, Ed Sheeran, Mumford & Sons, Damien Rice, Bob Dylan, Amos Lee, Ray Lamontagne, Jamestown Revival, Rush, NEEDTOBREATHE, ELO and more.

-Harrison moved back to Wichita in late 2016 and began performing publicly again in April of 2017.
-He eventually started gigging weekly around his hometown, finding a community of friends and supportive fans, as well as many opportunities for growth.
+After a little busking downtown, things really took off and Harrison started gigging weekly around his hometown at bars, restaurants and backyard parties, finding a strong community of friends and supportive fans, as well as many opportunities for growth.

+One of those opportunities being auditioning for a TV show.
 Harrison briefly appeared on the 2018 comeback of American Idol, making it through a series of rounds and auditioning on national TV in front of judges Lionel Ritchie, Katie Perry and Luke Bryan.

 “Harrison, you have a smoky-soulful kind of voice that I love… and a great energy about you.
-I can tell you do this for a living.” – Lionel Richie – American Idol – Season 1 on ABC (2018)
+I can tell you do this for a living.” – Lionel Richie – American Idol – Season 1 on ABC

-Harrison currently resides in Wichita as a full-time musician, playing shows around the city and in surrounding areas.
-Harrison has been writing music for over a decade and has played over 1000 gigs in the past four years.
-He recently released his second album, “Love Over Fear“, on September 2, 2021.
-It is available on all major music platforms and streaming apps.
-For inquiries on hiring Harrison for an event or show, see Booking page.
+Harrison works as a full-time musician playing private events and shows in Kansas and surrounding states, and recording songs independently.
+He has been writing music for over a decade and has played over 1200 gigs in the past six years.
+Harrison released his second album, “Love Over Fear“, on September 2, 2021, followed by an acoustic version of it on August 7, 2023.

-22 Comments
+24 Comments

 1. Listening to you at Train concert at Hartman.
 Really enjoy your music!!!
 Reminds me of 1st time I saw Ed Sheeran when he was starting out.